polkadot-js/docs/docs/usage/FAQ.md

 ## On Webpack 4 I have a parse error on import.meta.url

-Under CJS environments `__dirname` is used to determine package locations, on ESM environments the `new URL('.', import.meta.url).pathname` form is used to yeild the same results.
+Under CJS environments `__dirname` is used to determine package locations, on ESM environments the `new URL('.', import.meta.url).pathname` form is used to yield the same results.
 This resolves a long-running issue where the functionality was not available under ESM environments.

 Webpack 4 doesn't support the `import.meta.url` syntax (the Webpack 5 betas added support, which was not backported), however there is a plugin available to add this functionality, specifically [https://www.npmjs.com/package/@open-wc/webpack-import-meta-loader](https://www.npmjs.com/package/@open-wc/webpack-import-meta-loader).